Seaton - Grange

 Seaton - Grange has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Seaton-Grange's population, as per AreaSearch's analysis, is 18,399 as of August 2025.
-This figure shows an increase of 898 people from the 2021 Census, which recorded a population of 17,501.
-The change is inferred from ABS' estimated resident population of 18,264 in June 2024 and validated new addresses since then.
-This results in a density ratio of 2,230 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Seaton-Grange's growth rate of 5.1% since the census is within 1.6 percentage points of the state's (6.7%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 95.0% to population gains recently.
+Seaton-Grange's population is 18,516 as of November 2025.
+This reflects a growth of 1,015 people since the 2021 Census, which reported a population of 17,501.
+The increase is inferred from ABS data showing an estimated resident population of 18,261 in June 2024 and 352 new addresses validated since the Census date.
+This results in a density ratio of 2,244 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Seaton-Grange's growth rate of 5.8% since the census is within 1.3 percentage points of the state's growth rate of 7.1%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 95.0% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For un-covered areas post-2032, State Government's Regional/LGA projections by age category are adopted and adjusted using weighted aggregation.
-Based on projected demographic shifts, Seaton-Grange is expected to increase by just below the national median to 2041, with an overall increase of 8.5% over 17 years, totaling 1,706 persons.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+Based on projected demographic shifts, Seaton-Grange is expected to increase by just below the median of national areas, expanding by 1,706 persons to reach a population of 20,227 by 2041, an increase of approximately 7.8% over the 17-year period.

 Frequently Asked Questions - Population